python/devguide/documentation/markup.rst

    Example::

+      .. function:: func(spam)

+         Return foo and bar with *spam* applied.

-      .. versionchanged:: 3.1
+         .. versionchanged:: 3.6
-         The *spam* parameter was added.
+            Added the *spam* parameter.

    Note that there should be no blank line between the directive head and the explanation; this is to make these blocks visually continuous in the markup.